AI Car Damage Detection: How it works

 - If no box is predicted, it is a false negative (FN)

-We can then determine the precision and recall of the model based on this formula, which in turn will help us determine the mAP of the model that dictates the model's accuracy.
+Based on this formula, we can then determine the model's precision and recall, which in turn will help us determine the model's mAP, which dictates its accuracy.

 There is another metric for the evaluation and comparison of models.
 It's called the F1 score.